Die Hard 2: Production

 Filming of the Dulles airport concourse scenes took place in the Tom Bradley International Terminal at LAX.

 The screenplay was adapted from Walter Wager's 1987 novel 58 Minutes.
-The novel has the same plot but differs slightly: a police officer must stop terrorists who take an airport hostage while his daughter's plane circles overhead, and has 58 minutes to do so before the plane crashes.
+The novel has the same plot but differs slightly: police officer Frank Malone must stop terrorists who take an airport hostage while his daughter Kate's plane circles overhead, and has 58 minutes to do so before the plane crashes.
 Roderick Thorp, who wrote the 1979 novel Nothing Lasts Forever, upon which Die Hard was based, receives credit for creating "certain original characters", although his name is misspelled onscreen as "Roderick Thorpe".

-One of the writers of the screenplay, Steven E. de Souza, later admitted in an interview for the book Action Speaks Louder: Violence, Spectacle, and the American Action Movie that the villains were based on America's "Central American" meddling, primarily the Iran–Contra affair.
+One of the writers of the screenplay, Steven E. de Souza, later admitted in an interview for the book Action Speaks Louder: Violence, Spectacle, and the American Action Movie that the villains were based on America's Central American meddling, primarily the Iran–Contra affair.

 The film was originally budgeted at $40 million.
 Bruce Willis was paid $7.5 million for reprising his role for the film.
 Producer Joel Silver was accused of profligate spending and it was claimed the film cost $60–70 million.
 Fox domestic distribution president Tom Sherak dismissed the $70 million claim as "absurd".
 It was reported at the end of filming that Silver had been relieved of day-to-day producing duties.

-Scenes of Dulles airport in the snow were to be filmed in Denver but filming was scrapped due to warm weather.
+Scenes of Dulles International Airport in the snow were to be filmed in Denver but filming was scrapped due to warm weather.
 Some outdoor scenes were filmed in Alpena, Michigan, while others needing to accommodate the landing of the 747 with snow were filmed at former Kincheloe Air Force Base in Kincheloe, Michigan.
 Other scenes were filmed on a soundstage in Los Angeles using fake snow.

 Die Hard 2 was the first film to use digitally composited live-action footage with a traditional matte painting that had been photographed and scanned into a computer.
 It was used for the last scene, which took place on a runway.

 According to Franco Nero, Silver got the idea to cast him after he saw movie posters of Nero hanging in the office of their mutual accountant.
 Nero did not want to do Die Hard 2 because he did not like the script and he had committed to do the film Breath of Life.
 Finally, Silver scheduled Nero's scenes in such a way that the actor could do both films.